hotpunkx/glitchguess/docs/prd.md

 ### 1.2 Game Description

 A fully functional guessing game where players and AI take turns thinking of objects and asking yes/no questions to guess what the other is thinking.
-The game features three modes: Human thinks (AI guesses), AI thinks (Human guesses), and 1v1 Multiplayer (two players compete against each other).
+The game features three modes: Human thinks (AI guesses), AI thinks (Human guesses), and 1v1 Multiplayer (two players compete against each other with private or public game options).

 ### 1.3 Core Features

 - Three game modes: Human vs AI (two modes) and 1v1 Multiplayer
 - Category selection system for fair gameplay
-- AI-powered question generation using Large Language Model
-- 20-question limit per round
+- AI-powered question generation using Large Language Model\n- 20-question limit per round
 - Real-time question history tracking
 - Dramatic reveal and celebration screens
 - Mobile-friendly responsive design